-As mentioned elsewhere, financial plans will always consider the taxation implications of any strategy.
-Depending on individual circumstances, expatriation can make taxation a much more complicated process and one that should involve expatriates only taking advice from a professional tax agent, and one that is familiar and experienced with offshore issues.
+As mentioned elsewhere, financial plans will always consider the tax implications of any strategy.
+Depending on individual circumstances, expatriation can make taxation a much more complicated consideration and one that should involve expatriates only taking advice from a professional tax advisor, and one that is familiar and experienced with offshore issues.
 Expatriates should also be aware of the advantages of using the Australian tax system to build assets in Australia that can be potentially free from capital gains tax.

 Assessing Additional Benefits and Costs

 In a traditional expatriate environment, the employer would often provide a range of services within the expat package - including education assistance for the children, health care, accommodation and annual travel to the base country.
 While this still occurs, other employers are increasingly offering local packages or “cash in lieu” of providing benefits.
 It needs to be appreciated that, while a package might appear very attractive when viewed from Australia, the cost of the benefits mentioned above - and particularly education (both host country and base country boarding) and housing can be very, very significant.
 Consequently, issues such as meeting education and healthcare costs, need to be considered well in advance of accepting any assignment.